 One thing I’m glad I did was to stay home when they were small.
 The salary of two Christian school teachers is not great, so for one to stay home would be a major financial sacrifice…but we wouldn’t trade it for the world. ~C.

 One thing I am glad I did….Realize that you are going to have to put your agenda on hold.
 You may no longer be able to go out with friends, have the latest fashions, sit and read a book, get a good night’s sleep or, for that matter, countless other things that are good, worthwhile and important to you.
 Your life is not your own.
 That’s ok.
 Invest now.
 Much of what is done in your 30’s and 40’s comes full circle in your 50’s and 60’s.
 A life lived well as a young parent will give you a far better chance of living a peaceful, joyful and happy life as an empty nester.
 That’s the time of life when you can sit back and be a little more concerned with your agenda.
 Remember there’s a whole lot of life to live after your children move out. ~T.

-Do you want to feel more peaceful about your day?
+Do you want to enjoy this summer more than last?

 Follow "Smartter" Each Day on Facebook!